nielsberglund/nielsblogsource/_scratchpad/kafka-connect/create-container.md

-How to Setup Kafka Connect & Debezium in Docker to Stream Data from MS SQL Server
+poll.interval.msHow to Setup Kafka Connect & Debezium in Docker to Stream Data from MS SQL Server